 - Check out digital talking book players

-Bookshare is an accessible online library for people with vision disabilities.
+Bookshare is an accessible online library for people with vision impairments.
 Free memberships are available for U.S. students.
-For other individuals, Bookshare costs $50/year and has a $25 onetime setup fee.